Getting Started with QSLing

 Generating QSLs

-There are four steps to generating QSLs, whether they be cards, labels, or electronic uploads:
+There are seven steps to generating QSLs, whether they be cards, labels, or files for uploading to electronic QSL services:

-1. set the QSL Via panel to indicate the kind of QSLs you plan to generate (cards, labels, LotW, eQSL.cc, ADIF, tab-delimited file)
+1. set the QSL Via panel to indicate the kind of QSLs you plan to generate (cards, reply cards, labels, LotW, eQSL.cc, ADIF, tab-delimited file)

-3. generate the QSLs (print the cards, print the labels, upload to eQSL.cc or LotW, or generate the files)
+4. generate the QSLs (print the cards, print the labels, print addresses on envelopes or envelope labels, upload to eQSL.cc or LotW, or generate ADIF or tab-delimited files)

-6. clear the QSL Queue of any unsucessfully processed entries
+7. clear the QSL Queue of any unsuccessfully processed entries

 Once you populate the QSL queue in step 2, your freedom to change QSL Via is limited.
 You can switch among cards, labels, ADIF, or tab-delimited files, but you cannot switch between any of those and eQSL.cc, between any of those and LotW, or between eQSL.cc and LotW.

-Steps 3 and 4 were intentionally separated, rather than having the log update occur automatically after the QSLs are generated.
+Steps 4 and 6 were intentionally separated, rather than having the log update occur automatically after the QSLs are generated.
 This allows you to inspect printed cards or labels and, if necessary, repeat the operation for some or all of the QSLs if, say, you smeared a card while removing it from your printer.

 If you are filling out QSL cards by hand, set the QSL Via panel to tab-delimited file in step 1.
 In step 3, click the Save TDF file button, and print the tab-delimited file DXKeeper generates; this file provides the information you need when filling out your outgoing cards.
 Then continue with step 5 when you're done.

-After printing labels or uploading to LotW, click the Update Log button; this will update each logged QSO to reflect the successful generation of an outgoing card/label or electronic confirmation.
+After printing QSL cards, printing QSL labels, or generating files, click the Update Log button; this will update each logged QSO to reflect the successful generation of an outgoing card/label or electronic confirmation.

 If you want to generate both labels and upload to LotW, you must traverse the above process twice; the first time through, set QSO Via to labels in step 1; the second time through, set QSO Via to LotW.